 - Preventing kidney diseases

-Vitamin C can also reduce the effects of stress in parrots.
-Parrots get all the vitamin C their bodies need from a healthy diet, so incorporating healthy amounts of blackberries into their weekly fruit allowance is an excellent way to maintain good vitamin C levels.
+Vitamin C can also reduce the effects of stress.
+Parrots get their vitamin C from a healthy diet, so incorporating blackberries into their fruit allowance maintains their vitamin C levels.

 Vitamin A is one of the most common parrot vitamin deficiencies.
 It’s essential for bone growth, as well as the normal secretion of secretory glands.
 Vitamin A also keeps the reproductive organs healthy.